 - Providence Children’s Museum The grant will help provide rich learning experiences for students in grades K-3 through new digital platforms and fund workshops for a group of RIDE educators to teach fundamentals of play-based learning and ways to incorporate them into lesson plans.

 - FRIENDS WAY Located in Warwick, FRIENDS WAY is the only child and family bereavement center in Rhode Island.
 The grant will support staffing needs to provide strategic outreach to Rhode Island’s diverse communities being impacted the most by the COVID-19 crisis, and where the need is greatest.
-Funding will also be used to operate an off-site group for those who do not have adequate transportation or technology to participate in current programing.
+Funding will also be used to operate an off-site group for those who do not have adequate transportation or technology to participate in current programming.

 - Clínica Esperanza Located in Providence, Clínica Esperanza offers primary medical care to uninsured Rhode Islanders, with an emphasis on culturally accustomed and linguistically appropriate care with a focus on prevention and health maintenance.
 The funding is for continued operational support to help cover staffing of the temporary COVID-19 testing and vaccine site in the Olneyville area of Providence, one of the hardest hit communities in RI.